masonforest/www.masonforest.com/_posts/2016-09-10-introducing-ethel.markdown

     geth --fast --testnet --rpc

-While it's syncing head over to [the ether.camp testnet explorer](https://test.ether.camp/) and click “Get Free Ether” up in the top left.
-Copy and paste your testnet address that was displayed when you ran `ethel init` and click “Get Ether”.
+While it's syncing head over to [the ether.camp testnet explorer](https://test.ether.camp/) and click "Get Free Ether" up in the top left.
+Copy and paste your testnet address that was displayed when you ran `ethel init` and click "Get Ether".

 Once the testnet blockchain has synced (it might take a few hours) run: